 This is the most exciting part of opening a gym for many trainers!

 But, before you go spend-crazy and buy all the workout equipment you’ve always wanted, stop, pause for breath, and remember who this equipment is for.

-You might be an elite powerlifter, but will your clients appreciate (or even use) that state of the art power rack, lifting platform, competition bar, and massive pile of bumper plates?
+You might be an elite powerlifter, but will your clients appreciate (or even use) that state-of-the-art power rack, lifting platform, competition bar, and massive pile of bumper plates?

-Or would they get more use from some cardio machines, a leg press, and a cable cross over?
+Or would they get more use from some cardio machines, a leg press, and a cable cross-over?

-Think about your intended clientele and base your equipment purchases on their needs and not your own.
+Consider your intended clientele and base your equipment purchases on their needs and not your own.

 Buy the best equipment you can comfortably afford and look for ways to accommodate multiple users for less money.